gtarraga/kv-store/README.md

 Each version (`v1`, `v2`, etc.) is a completely independent implementation with its own tradeoffs:

-- **v1**: Basic disk-only storage.
+- **[Version 1](https://github.com/gtarraga/kv-store/tree/main/v1)**: Basic disk-only storage.
 Every operation hits the file.
 Slow but simple.

 Each version lives in its own folder with its own README explaining the approach.